 - On bank statement printouts, there are no year-to-date overdraft fees column

-Borrowers with recent overdrafts and do not have any other bank accounts without overdrafts, then the only solution is waiting sixty days and let the overdrafts season for 60 days.
+Borrowers with recent overdrafts and do not have any other bank accounts without overdrafts, then the only solution is to wait sixty days and let the overdrafts season for 60 days.

 Qualifying For Mortgage With Lender With No Lender Overlays